How well do you know your guitars?

 Takamine

 Taylor Guitars makes impressive acoustic guitars.
-In 1974, Bob Taylor, Kurt Listug and Steve Schemmer purchased the American Dream Musical Instrument Manufacturing shop in Lemon Grove, California, and change the name to Taylor Guitars.
-At the time, all rosewood used was Brazilian.
-Dolores O’Riordan (The Cranberries) plays Taylor, and even named her son that.
+In 1974, Bob Taylor, Kurt Lustig and Steve Schemmer purchased the American Dream Musical Instrument Manufacturing shop in Lemon Grove, California, and changed the name.
+At the time, it produced only with Brazilian rosewood.

 Tokai